Discover our useful and free downloadable project management templates. Edit templates freely and provide high-quality project management dashboards!

 Project Risk Template

 Our project risk template will show you how to track and analyze risks.
 We don’t have to explain the risks linked to the project regarding business decisions.
-Using the now introduced free business spreadsheet we will utterly simplify tasks.
+Using the now-introduced business spreadsheet, we will utterly simplify tasks.

 Scope of analysis

-Let’s take a closer look at the operation of a company and relating risks.
-In the first column (Issue Description) we can see the factor that if it shows generates risk.
+Let’s look closely at a company’s operation and related risks.
+In the first column (Issue Description), we can see the factor that, if it shows, generates risk.

 The second column (Department) contains the departments currently operating at the company.

-The third column (Risk Impact) marks the risk factor on a scale from 1 to 10, namely the negative effect that will come about in case the risk would occur.
+The third column (Risk Impact) marks the risk factor on a scale from 1 to 10, namely the negative effect that will come about if the risk occurs.

-The fourth column is an assistant column, its function is that this has to be identical with the third column, it will help the creation of the template.
+The fourth column is a helper column, and its function is that this has to be identical to the third column, which will help the creation of the template.

-In the first analysis with a help of a very spectacular chart we will show how the sum of certain factors (Issue) influence the risk.
+In the first analysis, with the help of a spectacular chart, we will show how the sum of certain factors (Issues) influences the risk.

-We will examine specifically the factors that cause the risk, for the time being we will not examine which department is the cause of it.
+We will examine specifically the factors that cause the risk.
+For now, we will not examine which department is its cause.

-Let’s start the above presented macro application and highlight all the data board along with the headings.
-As soon as we are ready with the risk heat map, then we would briefly show how to interpret the received results.
+Start with the above macro application and highlight all the data boards and headings.
+Then, we will briefly show how to interpret the received results as soon as we are ready with the risk heat map.

-It is visible that the greatest risk concerns the Sales department, but Marketing also has considerable significance.
-Let’s don’t forget that we are talking about Issue Level Analysis here so one department can play a role several times.
+It is visible that the most significant risk concerns the Sales department, but Marketing also has considerable significance.
+Don’t forget that we are talking about Issue Level Analysis here, so one department can play a role several times.

 The function of the chart is that we can identify the most crucial factors regardless of department.

-All in all, it can be said that the greatest risk factor / issue is the “Sales Issue 1”, it is enough to look at the chart and we see its risk impact is 7, the highest in the list.
+The most significant risk factor is “Sales Issue 1”.
+It is enough to look at the chart; its risk impact is 7, the highest on the list.

-According to the heat map the least risky operations are located on the right bottom corner of the square and their color is green.
+According to the heat map, you can find the least risky operations in the bottom right corner of the square and green.

 Department Level Analysis

-In the second step we summarized the risk factors of the operations of the departments.
-On this picture you can see the initial setup made for the heat-map.
+In the second step, we summarized the risk factors of the operations of the departments.
+In this picture, you can see the initial setup made for the heat map.

-The risks added up on department levels and we can establish as a result of this the most endangered department is the Marketing, after this is Operations.
-Fortunately, there is a field where everything is working well and this is Finance.
+The risks added up on department levels, and we can establish that the most endangered department is Marketing, and this is Operations.
+Fortunately, there is a field where everything works well: Finance.

-The question is legitimate, why the first and second heat maps are showing such a different picture?
+Why are the first and second heat maps showing such different pictures?

 Let’s take the Sales department for example.
-Is should appear by the first heat-map that Sales is the troubled department.
-If we take a closer look we can see that very much average risk factors related to the “Marketing” department.
+It should appear by the first heatmap that Sales is the troubled department.
+However, if we look closely, we can see very much average risk factors related to the “Marketing” department.

-The second tree-map chart sums up these average values and according to these it is obvious that in the operation of the given company the biggest challenge is the “Marketing” field.
+The second treemap sums up these average values, and according to these, it is evident that in the operation of the given company, the biggest challenge is the “Marketing” field.

-Naturally the here shown analysis is only a possible example.
-If you are a business analyst or a risk analyst, you have to look at the processes inside of the company and make such study.
+Naturally, the analysis shown here is only a possible example.
+If you are a business or risk analyst, you must look at the company’s processes and make such a study.

-Are you interested how the risk management template was made?
-The Risk Map Creator is a part of our excel data visualization add-in.
+Are you interested in how to make the risk management template?
+The Risk Map Creator is a part of our Excel data visualization add-in.

 How to build the project risk template using conditional formatting?

-In this section we’ll show you how to build excel risk template.
-We used an exclusive ID to categorize the issue in the tracker.
-The Description of Issue column should be populated with a description of the issue.
+This section will show you how to build an Excel risk template.
+First, we used an exclusive ID to categorize the issue in the tracker.
+Next, populate the Issue column using the description of the problem.

-The priority column should be populated with the priority of the issue.
-Select from categories as defined by the risk management plan.
+Type the issue’s priority into the priority column, then select from categories defined by the risk management plan.

-Instructions for Changing the Contents of Drop-Down Menus:
+Instructions for Changing the Contents of drop-down lists:

-Highlight the cell of which you wish to change the content of the drop-down menu.
-From the file menu click Data then Validation and you can change the content of the source field.
+Highlight the cell in which you wish to change the content of the drop-down menu.
+For example, from the file menu, click Data, then Validation, and you can change the content of the source field.

 This is calculated once you select the priority and actual status.
 The matrix uses conditional formatting to display color.

-The project risk template use risk ranking to determine matrix score.
-This is a priority (with weighted category) list which is determined by the relative ranking of the risks.
+The project risk template uses risk ranking to determine matrix scores.
+This is a priority (with weighted category) list determined by the relative ranking of the risks.

-So, if you change the actual status of priority the risk score calculated automatically.
+So, if you change the actual status of priority, the risk score is calculated automatically.

 Issue Tracker Template

-Issue Tracker Template is a visually oriented Excel project management tool which shows any project plan’s various tasks progress.
+Issue Tracker Template is a visually oriented Excel project management tool that shows any project plan’s various tasks progress.

-The template is separated into three sections: the Gantt chart area, the gauge area and the resources heat map.
-Gauges and speedometers are useful tools to measuring the actual project completion ratio.
+We divided the template into three sections: the Gantt chart area, the gauge area, and the resource heat map.
+A progress circle chart is valuable for measuring the actual project completion ratio.

 Let’s get acquainted with some terms before we start the progress in detail.

-The most important thing that we must know about it is they conduct a continuous tracking and analysis of project related activities.
+The most important thing we must know about it is they continuously track and analyze project-related activities.

-Activities have that characteristic that they executable parallel to each other.
-We’re going to talk about its setbacks at the creating of the resource heat map.
+Activities have the characteristic that they are executable parallel to each other.
+Next, we’re going to talk about the setbacks in the creation of the resource heat map.